dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 `GATTREAD <connection_index> <handle>`

-For example, to read hanlde 13 from the peripheral at connection index 0:
+For example, to read handle 13 from the peripheral at connection index 0:

 `GATTREAD 0 13`